Prevention Program Element Development

 Risk Management Professionals’ capabilities include providing third-party incident investigation support.
 Whether it’s reviewing existing documentation for quality and completeness or conducting and leading a full investigation, RMP has engineers qualified and capable of meeting the needs of our clients.

-To implement an Emergency Response/Operations Plan, the following training options are available to the agency:
+To implement an Emergency Response/Action/Operations Plan, the following training options are available.

 - ERP Familiarization and ICS/SEMS/NIMS Training (including FEMA Certification courses)